Age Grading Calculator

 Using the calculator

 Note that the same time for the same distance will yield a different age grading according to whether it is run on the road or the track.
-Track races tend to result in better performances than the same distances run on the road (running tracks provide a high-quality surface, no hills, easy pacing and a relatively consistent environment with no surprises), and since the calculator is based on real-life performances, the age gradings reflect this.
+Track races tend to result in better performances than the same distances run on the road (running tracks provide a high-quality surface, no hills, easy pacing, accurate distance, and a relatively consistent environment with no surprises), and since the calculator is based on real-life performances, the age gradings reflect this.